rocket-pool/RPIPs/RPIPs/RPIP-59.md

 - If the beacon chain stake is invalid, the validator SHALL be scrubbed
 - `stake` SHALL stake the remaining 31 ETH to the beacon chain to make a complete validator
 - If `stake` is not called within `time_before_dissolve` after the ETH was assigned, the validator SHALL be dissolved, returning the unstaked balance to the deposit pool
   - If a validator is dissolved the bonded value SHALL be recoverable.
 This MAY require further action from the node operator.
-This MAY temporarily require additional ETH from the node operator
+This MAY temporarily require additional ETH from the node operator.

 #### Exiting Queue
 - Until ETH is assigned to a validator, it SHALL be possible to exit the queue and receive ETH `credit` for it